ArneGockeln/websdk/README.md

 WebArbyte
 =========

-Mini PHP Framework to quickly start new projects!
+Mini PHP Framework to start new projects quickly!

 Features
 --------